Restoration Recovery outpatient addiction treatment logo

 For comprehensive content on the kratom and 7-OH withdrawal timeline, MAT science, and clinical citations, see our Kratom & 7-OH Addiction Treatment hub.

 Restoration Recovery operates four outpatient MAT clinics.
 Each treats kratom and 7-OH dependence with the same buprenorphine-based protocol.
-Walk-in appointments are not accepted; all visits are scheduled, and same-week intake is the standard at the active TN locations.
+Walk-in appointments are not accepted; all visits are scheduled, and same-week intake is the standard at all four clinics.

 • Chattanooga (Mon–Fri) — flagship clinic at 6141 Shallowford Rd, Suite 100.
 Full MAT formulary including Suboxone, Sublocade, and Brixadi; on-site Intensive Outpatient Programming (IOP); integrated behavioral health; Hepatitis C care.